Strategic Partnerships and Relationships

 ChalleNGe is the local cultural education partnership.
 It strives for a Nottingham whose diverse population of children and young people are imaginative, innovative, and creative.
 ChalleNGe partners with the city’s cultural sector and works with educators to champion creativity in schools and communities.

 Since 2019 NTU has hosted the small ChalleNGe team whose work is guided by a steering group comprising members of the city’s cultural sector and other key stakeholders.
-NTU’s Executive Dean for Culture is a member of the steering group and the Strategic Partnerships Manager for Culture acts as an observer and provides advice and support.
+NTU’s Director of Culture is a member of the steering group and the Strategic Partnerships Manager for Culture acts as an observer and provides advice and support.

 Our partnership comprises collaborations across social sciences, including the Institute of Education, and other schools at NTU and Confetti.
 With a focus on evaluation and evidence building, and with ChalleNGe acting as a central hub in the city, there is much scope for partnership working for mutual benefit and gain.